WWJ (AM): History

 In her 1960 review of the station's history, Cynthia Boyes Young cautioned that: "The actual beginnings of the Detroit News radio station, later to be known as WWJ, were not recorded at the time, and the story can only be partially pieced together from the reminiscences of radio pioneers."
-Three years later, Robert Preston Rimes found that "...fragmentary, incomplete, and sometimes, inaccurate histories existed".
+Three years later, Robert Preston Rimes found that "... fragmentary, incomplete, and sometimes, inaccurate histories existed".

 Preparations

-WWJ has traditionally recognized August 20, 1920 as its founding date.
+WWJ has traditionally recognized August 20, 1920, as its founding date.
 This was the day that the Detroit News inaugurated daily broadcasts from a studio established in the newspaper's headquarters building, located at the corner of Lafayette and 2nd Avenues.
 These initial broadcasts, by what was then called the "Detroit News Radiophone", were sent under an amateur station license operating with the call sign "8MK".
+(Note: The leading "8" in the call sign indicated that the station was located in the eighth Radio Inspection district.
+The "MK" was randomly assigned, however the fact that M falls in the range from A to W signified that the station was operating under a standard Amateur station license.)